ROCm/omniperf/docs/tutorial/includes/lds-examples.rst

-Here we see that this instruction *could* have loaded up to 256 bytes of data (4 bytes for each work-item in the wavefront), and therefore this is the expected value for this metric in Omniperf, hence why this metric is named the “theoretical” bandwidth.
+Here we see that this instruction *could* have loaded up to 256 bytes of data (4 bytes for each work-item in the wavefront), and therefore this is the expected value for this metric in ROCm Compute Profiler, hence why this metric is named the “theoretical” bandwidth.

 To further illustrate this point we plot the relationship of the